CRenauro/Workday-Scheduler/README.md

 ## Description

-This app uses HTML, CSS, the Moment.js library to get the local time and saves the data to local storage.
+This app uses HTML, CSS, the Moment.js library to get the local time and saves the data to Local Storage.

 ## Credits